IbrahimAkhriev/Monitoring/README.md

 In this chapter you will configure the Alert Manager to alert you about critical events.

-**== Task ==**
+### Task

-1) Deploy alert manager as a new service in the monitored stack.
+1. Deploy Alert Manager as a new service in the monitored stack.

-2) Add the following critical events:
+2. Add the following critical events:
-   - available memory is less than 100 mb;
+   - available memory is less than 100 MB;
-   - spent RAM is more than 1gb;
+   - used RAM is more than 1 GB;
    - CPU usage for the service exceeds 10%.

-3) Configure notifications via personal email and Telegram.
+3. Configure notifications via personal email and Telegram.